awslabs/graphstorm/docs/source/graph-construction/gs-processing/prerequisites/gs-processing-getting-started.rst

 GSProcessing supports both the GConstruct JSON configuration format, as well as its own GSProcessing config.
-You can learn about the GSProcessing JSON configuration in :ref:`GSProcessing Input Configuration<input_configuration>`.
+You can learn about the GSProcessing JSON configuration in :ref:`GSProcessing Input Configuration<gsprocessing_input_configuration>`.

 Re-applying feature transformations to new data
 -----------------------------------------------